gearz-lab/lambda2js/README.md

 This is an ExpressionTree (lambda) to Javascript converter.

-It is portable, so that you can use it is most environments.
+It is portable, so that you can use it in most environments.

 It's purpose is to convert a C# expression tree (from Linq namespace) to a syntatically correct javascript code.